vitaliihonta/zio-temporal/docs/src/main/mdoc/core/workflows.md

 ## Executing workflows

 First, you should connect to the Temporal cluster.
 This is done via the Workflow client.
-Any workflow run requires providing some mandatory parameters, such as the unique Workflow ID, the Task Queue, and other various parameters (such as timeouts).
+Any workflow run requires providing some mandatory parameters, such as the unique Workflow ID, the Task Queue, and optionally others (such as timeouts).
 The configuration is passed using `ZWorkflowOptions`:

 ```scala mdoc